 Repubs: Conservative, free market, flat tax.

----Dems advocate for stricter gun laws, do not want greater spending on the military; Reps not in favor of stricter gun laws, prefer to increase spending on defence.
+---Dems advocate for stricter gun laws, do not want greater spending on the military; Reps not in favor of stricter gun laws, prefer to increase spending on defense.

 ---Democrats believe that the threat of climate change is real and therefore actions need to be taken to mitigate the negative impact of climate change.
 Republicans have cast doubts on the negative impact of climate change.
 They had rejected the findings of the United Nations Intergovernmental Panel on Climate Change.